Ashcoca/windows-dev-setup/readme.md

 >To change the version of Node.js you would like to use for a project, create a new project directory `mkdir NodeTest`, and enter the directory `cd NodeTest`, then enter `nvm use node` to switch to the Current version, or `nvm use --lts` to switch to the LTS version.
 You can also use the specific number for any additional versions you've installed, like `nvm use v8.2.1`.
 (To list all of the versions of Node.js available, use the command: `nvm ls-remote`).

 ## Additional Config Options

+### WSL2

+If you're using Windows 10 v2004 or later you may want to upgrade to WSL2.
+This adds a number of features that you can read about here: [WSL2 Docs](https://docs.microsoft.com/en-us/windows/wsl/wsl2-index)

+To enable WSL2, we'll need to first enable the *Virtual Machine Platform* optional component.

+- Open **powershell**

+- Execute the following command: `dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart`

+> You will still need to restart even though we're adding the `/norestart` flag.

+- Once your machine restarts, you'll need to open **powershell** again.

+- Execute the following command: `wsl --set-default-version 2`

 ## Common Issues